plof27/lnd-core/README.md

 <!-- Github repo readme -->

-This is where you write the repository's description!
+This is the repository for the work in progress game, Light and Dark.
+Currently it is just documentation.

 # Build Instructions
 1. Install the current version of [npm](https://nodejs.org/en/)